-American Civil War Life: Union Infantryman - Life On Campaign II
+American Civil War Life: Union Infantryman - Life on Campaign 2

 The March Begins

 If the march was scheduled in the morning, and the enemy wasn’t in close proximity or there otherwise was no need for stealth, the bugle call Reveille sounded out to summon the men to duty.
 However, if a night march was intended or stealth was imperative, it was the NCO’s, not the bugle, that routed the men from their blankets or other restful locations.
 This probably needed to be done often enough whether bugles were involved or not!

 Preliminaries To The March